 Of course, the best way to see if a binocular model suits you is to give it a good tryout at night.
 Do stars focus down to pinpoints better in one pair than another?
 Your local optical shop, however, may not be thrilled with the idea of letting you play with lots of equipment overnight on a loaner basis.

 Luckily there are ways to tell right in the shop how well binoculars will likely perform.
 These tests really work (I've done them for years), and if you learn them well you'll gain a reputation as an expert on binocular optics.
 Ready?

-How to Test Your Binoculars
+Test Your Binoculars in the Store

 First, pick up several binoculars and look at their objective (front) lenses.
 Do this with a bright white light coming over your shoulder from behind.
 You'll notice right away that in some objective lenses, the reflection of the light will be brighter than in others.
 Pick the models with the reflections that look darkest (and no doubt deeply colored); this is a sign of quality lens coatings.
 Good coatings increase the transmission of light through the glass and reduce the amount of scattered light hazing the view.

 Now, while still looking in the big front lenses, tilt the binoculars around a bit and look for more reflections deeper inside.
 They should all be colored, not white.
 A white reflection is the sign of a glass surface that has no coating at all.